Eminem’s Daughter Hailie Jade Stuns While Posing For A Unique Selfie In Chicago

 “Oh I didn’t notice Chicago, I just noticed YOUUU PRETTYY,” a fourth social media user wrote, adding two red heart emoji for impact.

-Earlier this week, Hailie posted another gorgeous photo as she rocked an all black ensemble, featuring tight jeans and a denim jacket.
-She wore her brown hair in soft curls as she smiled for the camera with a pair of sunglasses on while posing in front of a stunning lake scene with fall foliage in the background.
+Earlier this week, Hailie posted another gorgeous photo as she rocked an all-black ensemble, featuring tight jeans and a denim jacket.
+She sported a pair of sunglasses and wore her brown hair in soft curls.
+The stunner smiled for the camera and posed in front of a beautiful lake scene with fall foliage in the background.

 “Thinking about what I wanna do to my hair.
 I haven’t dyed it in 3+ years,” Hailie Jade told her followers.

 Fans appeared to approve of that post as well, as it has racked up over 73,000 likes and more than 1,000 comments to date.